5 Breakfast Ideas That Are Great for Hypothyroidism

 - Spread two garlic cloves on whole wheat toast.

-- You can also make an omelette with garlic—eggs are also good for hypothyroidism.
+- You can also make an omelet with garlic—eggs are also good for hypothyroidism.

 You can eat oatmeal with sliced apple, kiwi, strawberries or peaches.